SPARC-FAIR-Codeathon/DataFusion/README.md

     docker run --mount type=bind,source=./demos/input/MatDataset,target=/input --mount type=bind,source=./demos/output/MatDataset,target=/output docker_img
     ```

-    This command converts MAT files to CSV and H5 formats (a precursor to NWB) and stores them in a zip folder.
+    This command converts MAT files (accessed from SPARC Dataset [375]([https://sparc.science/datasets/375?type=dataset&datasetDetailsTab=about&path=files/primary/sub-DP8/perf-DP8-random-patterns](https://sparc.science/datasets/375?type=dataset&datasetDetailsTab=about&path=files/primary/sub-DP8/perf-DP8-random-patterns)) to CSV and H5 formats (a precursor to NWB) and stores them in a zip folder.
 Note that it is important to provide a JSON file with field names along with the data file.
 Currently, the process requires this JSON file, but we believe that a smarter solution can be created in the future where field names might not be necessary.
 Additionally, you can include labels (e.g., for training a decoder or classifier) in the JSON file alongside the "Time Series" and "Time Stamps" fields.

 2. **For RHD file format**